+The fragrant flowers and fruit, known as quince, attract birds, bees, and butterflies.
 Quince fruit is too hard and tart to be eaten raw, but is used to make jellies and preserves.
-In some parts of the world, quince is bletted to make it softer and sweeter, and therefore edible.
+In some parts of the world, quince is bletted (left to near rot) to make it softer and sweeter, and therefore edible.

 The most common names for this attractive shrub are Japanese quince or simply japonica.
-Other common names include Cydonia, dwarf quince, Maule's quince and ornamental Japanese flowering quince.
+Other common names include Cydonia, dwarf quince, Maule's quince, and ornamental Japanese flowering quince.

-Preferred USDA Hardiness Zones:
+Preferred USDA Hardiness Zones